 In BRAVETART: Iconic American Desserts, James Beard Award–nominee Stella Parks shares foolproof recipes for classic American desserts.
 Join us for a multi-dessert pop-up at the KitchenTown cafe, with a special introduction by J. Kenji López-Alt, author of The Food Lab.

 Ensuring your package falls in line with official rules and guidelines can require hours of Googling and note taking, and even then — despite your sincerest efforts — walking the tightrope of compliance can be a treacherous journey.

-In this workshop, human resources guru David Razon will walk us through the basics of creating systems and strategies to not only deal with conflicts among your team, but to avoid them.
+In this workshop, human resources guru David Razon will walk us through systems and strategies for dealing with conflicts in all aspects of your business relations.

 As a food entrepreneur, it can be challenging to understand how and when to approach investors, let alone what they are looking for.
 The whole process can feel very opaque.

 E-commerce represents one of the greatest retail opportunities for startup food and beverage brands.
 The barrier to entry for smaller brands in brick-and-mortar retail has been largely removed online by Amazon and other e-commerce retailers.

 Being a “lean” entrepreneur means much more than developing products in a fast and efficient way —it implies living under a philosophy of falling in love with the customer's needs and actively committing to finding solutions to meet them.

 We know food startups have a lot of questions when it comes to talking with buyers.
 While there's no magic formula, Patrick Wyman, regional coordinator for Whole Foods NorCal + Reno, has plenty of insight on what works when approaching buyers from his stores.